skip to main content

 Preparing your employees

-While automated filters and protections will reduce your website security risks there is also a human element to cyber security.
-All your employees need to be aware of the risks and their consequences.
-They need to be thoroughly trained and reminded of how to use your business technology safely.
-In a B2B context the value of orders and the potential risks to your own organization and your customers can be very high.
+While automated filters and protections reduce your website security risks there is also a human element to cyber security.
+All your employees must know about the risks and their consequences.
+Thorough training reminds them how to use your business technology safely.
+In a B2B context the value of orders and the potential risks to your own organization and your customers is very high.
 This makes ongoing employee security training a priority.

 Protecting your passwords

 Weak passwords are one of the most common causes of data breaches worldwide.
-People do still use ‘password’ as their password.
+People still use ‘password’ as their password.
 While one of the benefits of your B2B ecommerce platform is that customers can register online to access their account details and place orders this also represents a risk.
-It’s important to do as much as you can to prevent them using weak passwords that can be easily accessed by cyber criminals.
-For example, you might need to prevent them from using very short passwords, their company name, or number sequences like 1234.
+It’s important to do as much as you can to prevent cybercrime due to weak or easily accessed passwords.
+For example, you might stop customers using very short passwords, their company name, or number sequences like 1234.

 Website security is not just the role of IT departments and security experts.
-Cyber criminals are continuously finding new ways to attack your systems and access your data.
+Thieves are continuously finding new ways to attack your systems and access your data using cybercrime techniques.
 Regular security updates and reviews are essential.
-However, if you have a legacy B2B ecommerce platform you will need to make sure that security is rigorously managed through carefully controlled role-based access where data is only available on a need to know basis.
+However, if you have a legacy B2B ecommerce platform you will also need rigorous security management.
+Carefully controlled role-based access also ensures data is only available to those who need it.

 Having an emergency response plan

 If you experience an attack or data breach your immediate responses could make a big difference to the outcomes.
 A well-considered and tested emergency response plan can help you minimize the damage.
-Organizations with a regularly tested and effective plan have been shown to save an average of US$2.66million.
+Organizations with a regularly tested and effective plan can save an average of US$1.76million compared with those who don’t.

-Your plan might include processes to make sure users can save their work and log out quickly while you restore your most recent unaffected back up, along with notifications to relevant authorities and users, isolation procedures to minimize the spread of a virus, and measures to assess the degree and impact of the attack.
+Your plan might include processes to make sure users can save their work and log out quickly while you restore your most recent unaffected back up.
+You’ll need urgent notifications to relevant authorities and isolation procedures to minimize the spread of a virus.
+To speed up recovery you also need measures to accurately assess the degree and impact of the attack.

 Peace of mind for your B2B business